Is a Tankless Water Heater Worth It? (Find Out)

 • Space-saving design: Wall-mounted units free up floorspace—especially valuable in condos, apartments, or small homes.

-See also Best Outdoor Tankless Electric Water Heater
+See also Best Gas Tankless Water Heater for 2025–2026

 Cost Breakdown: What You’ll Spend (and Save)